Gurren Lagann: Video games

 An online video game was developed by Konami called Tengen Toppa Gurren Lagann Chōzetsu Hakkutsu ONLINE (天元突破グレンラガン 超絶発掘ONLINE).
 Beta testing had ended on April 16, 2007.
 The player takes up the role of a driller and drills for treasures in first person view.
 There is a shop to purchase drills—the shopkeeper is an original character named Asaki.
 The player can also collect digital trading cards.
 The game was canceled at the closed beta stage, as installing the game crashed Windows indefinitely.
 Konami even had to send out 500GB external hard drives to beta users so that they could back up files while reinstalling their operating systems.

 A game for the Nintendo DS was released October 25, 2007, not only featuring the characters from the series, but also containing a special episode set in the early stages of the story as a pre-order bonus.
 In June 2010, Gainax re-acquired the video game rights to the series from Konami, which allowed Banpresto to include it in the latest installment of its storied Super Robot Wars franchise, 2nd Super Robot Wars Z: Destruction Chapter, released in April 2011.

 A Pachislot game based on the anime teased by Konami was later released in February 2016.

+An iOS and Android Gurren Lagann videogame was released in English on October 12, 2023, and was shut down on January 10, 2026.